haikuowuya/AndroidElementals/README.md

 | Title | Description |
 | :----------: | :--------: |
-[StartPoint SeekBar](https://github.com/vashisthg/StartPointSeekBar) | StartPointSeekBar is a custom view for the Android platform that makes it possible to have a SeekBar to have custom start point
+[Start Point SeekBar](https://github.com/vashisthg/StartPointSeekBar) | StartPointSeekBar is a custom view for the Android platform that makes it possible to have a SeekBar to have custom start point

 ###### <a name="gridview">GridView